Health among the Amish: Overview

 Amish represent a collection of different demes or genetically closed communities.
 Since almost all Amish descend from about 500 18th-century founders, genetic disorders that come out due to inbreeding exist in more isolated districts (an example of the founder effect).
-These disorders include dwarfism (Ellis–van Creveld syndrome), Angelman syndrome, and various metabolic disorders, as well as an unusual distribution of blood types.
-Some of these disorders are quite rare, or unique, and are serious enough to increase the mortality rate among Amish children.
-The majority of Amish accept these as "Gottes Wille" (God's will); they reject use of preventive genetic tests prior to marriage and genetic testing of unborn children to discover genetic disorders.
-However, Amish are willing to participate in studies of genetic diseases.
-Their extensive family histories are useful to researchers investigating diseases such as Alzheimer's, Parkinson's, and macular degeneration.
+These disorders include dwarfism (Ellis–van Creveld syndrome), Angelman syndrome, Major Affective Disorder–and various metabolic disorders, as well as an unusual distribution of blood types.
+Some of these disorders are quite rare, or unique to this ethnoreligious population, and are serious enough to increase mortality rate among Amish children.
+The majority of Amish accept these as Gottes Wille (God's will).
+While many communities reject the use of carrier screening prior to marriage and genetic testing of unborn children, a 1995 article in the Journal of Genetic Counseling found non-Amish healthcare providers routinely under-referred Amish people for prenatal genetic testing even when they qualify for such due to stereotypes about Amish refusal of genetic tests.
+This was corroborated in an 2021 follow-up study, which may indicate decades of skewed data about Amish testing preferences.
+To help address this under-referral trend, public health researchers in Ontario, Canada, successfully worked with Amish communities to improve pre- and postnatal genetic testing rates.
+Some Amish are willing to participate in postnatal, adolescent, or adult studies of genetic diseases.
+Their extensive family histories are useful to researchers investigating diseases, such as Alzheimer's, Parkinson's, and macular degeneration.
+However, there are medical ethics concerns regarding long-term consent of gene databanking, extractive medical research that does not make findings accessible for Amish themselves, and culturally insensitive practices.

-While the Amish are at an increased risk for some genetic disorders, researchers at The Ohio State University Comprehensive Cancer Center—Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC-James) have found their tendency for clean living can lead to better health.
+While Amish populations are at an increased risk for some genetic disorders, researchers at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James) have found their tendency for clean living can lead to better health.
 Overall cancer rates in the Amish are 60 percent of the age-adjusted rate for Ohio and 56 percent of the national rate.
 Tobacco-related cancers in Amish adults are 37 percent and non-tobacco-related cancers are 72 percent of the rate for Ohio adults.
-The Amish are protected against many types of cancer both through their lifestyle—there is very little tobacco or alcohol use and limited sexual partners—and through genes that may reduce their susceptibility to cancer.
-Dr. Judith Westman, director of human genetics at OSUCCC-James, conducted the study.
-The findings were reported in a recent issue of the journal Cancer Causes & Control.
-Even skin cancer rates are lower for Amish, despite the fact many Amish make their living working outdoors where they are exposed to sunlight and UV rays.
+The Amish are protected against many types of cancer both through their lifestyle—there is generally less tobacco and alcohol use as well as fewer sexual partners—and through genes that may reduce their susceptibility to cancer.
+Dr. Judith Westman, director of human genetics at OSUCCC – James, conducted the study.
+Her team's findings were reported in a 2009 issue of the journal Cancer Causes & Control.
+Skin cancer rates are also lower for Amish, despite the fact many Amish make their living working outdoors where they are exposed to sunlight and UV rays.
 They are typically covered and dressed to work in the sun by wearing wide-brimmed hats and long sleeves which protect their skin.